 We hope you love the products we recommend.
 Just so you know, OnTrack Fishing may earn an affiliate commission from the links on this page, at no extra cost to you.

 Carry cases for your ice rods are a sensible idea.
-Not only do they protect your valuable rod, but many of them also protect multiple rods and various kit essentials such as reels and tackle.
+Not only do they protect your valuable rod, but many also protect multiple rods and various kit essentials such as reels and tackle.

 Of equal value is the level of convenience a good rod case provides.
 It’s so much easier to transport a case with straps and handles than it is several loose rods tied with Velcro.